 - Oldbury Council House

 Accompanying the portraits will be a short film featuring interviews with the winners and behind the scenes footage of the making of the portraits.
-We will also launch a special edition of the Sandwell Stories podcast on 27 January 2019 on Black Country Matters.
+We also launch a special edition of the Sandwell Stories podcast on 27 January 2019 on Black Country Matters, which you can listen to here.
+The podcast features interviews with three nominators, Kate DeRight, Shindo Barquer and Blanca Fischer – the judges, Tina Cockbill, Cllr Syeda Khatun and Julie McKirdy, Sarah Taylor Silverwood and the winners, Bally Barquer, Leonie Hart and Barbara Platts.
 After the tour we hope to find a permanent home for the original portraits.

-In 2018 it was the centenary of the women’s vote in the UK, yet the powerful movements taking place such as ‘Me too’ and ‘Times Up’ and this project recognises the work that women do in their communities and that equality is not a given but something we have to fight for.
+In 2018 it was the centenary of the women’s vote in the UK, yet the powerful movements taking place such as ‘Me too’ and ‘Times Up’ and this project recognise that equality is not a given but something we have to fight for.

 Sarah Taylor Silverwood is a visual artist with a practice rooted in drawing.
 She often makes publications, animations, ceramics and installation works.
 Recent projects include New Art Gallery Walsall (solo show, 2019), the British Consulate in Chicago, USA (2014) and The University of Birmingham (2013).